raspberrypilearning/make-crumble-robot-head/en/step_1.md

 ### What you will make

-A robot head out of cardbord.
++ A robot head out of cardbord.
-A servo with a bent paper clip as a pushrod to open and close the mouth.
++ A servo with a bent paper clip as a pushrod to open and close the mouth.
-Then, write code to control the mouth's movement.
++ Code to control the mouth's movement.

 --- no-print ---
 ![Completed robot head project](images/randomSequenceSelect_completedTask.gif)